trystan2k/dotfiles/README.md

 ### Package Manager

 I am using [ASDF](https://github.com/asdf-vm/asdf) as the package manager for tools like `node/npm`, `yarn`, `java`, `ruby`, etc.
-Some of the initial configuration can be done by executing the configuration script located in configure folder
+Some of the initial configurations can be done by executing the configuration script located in configure folder

 `cd dotfiles\configure; ./asdf-plugins.sh`

+### NPMRC

+As I work with multiple projects, I need to have different configurations for NPM.
+To do that, I am using [NPMRC](https://www.npmjs.com/package/npmrc) to manage the different configurations.

+To make it more automatically possible, with the help of `direnv`, it changes the npmrc when an environment variable called `NPMRC_NAME` is set.
+After finishing the installation, need to create the default NPMRC config (based on the .npmrc file from symlink).
+To do this, just execute `npmrc` in the terminal.

+For each different project, create a npmrc entry for it, with `npmrc -c <name>` and then set the `NPMRC_NAME` variable to the name of the npmrc entry in the .envrc file of the folder of the project.

 ## Apps that need to be installed manually